NCERT Solutions for Class 11 Biology Chapter 3 - Plant Kingdom

 3. Gymnosperms are perennial and woody plants (either trees or bushes).
 The xylem of gymnosperms does not possess vessels except in Gnetum.
 Phloem is without companion cells and sieve tubes.

 4. Two types of sporophylls occur in gymnosperms.
 These are microsporophylls and megasporophylls.
-The microsporophylls aggregate to form male strobili or cones, while megasporophylls aggregate to form female strobili or cones.
+The microsporophylls aggregate to form male strobili or cones, while the megasporophylls aggregate to form female strobili or cones.
 Microsporangia and megasporangia are borne on microsporophylls and megasporophylls, respectively.

 4. Microsporangia give rise to microspores or pollen grains, whereas megasporangia form megaspores.
 The male and female gametophytes are formed within micropores and megaspores.